KelvinLam05/KelvinLam05/README.md

 ## HI THERE! 👋

 I'm Chee Hong, a self-taught passionate data scientist from 🇳🇱 the Netherlands.
+I am currently looking for a job.
+Feel free to contact me if you want to hire me.

 I've worked on a few machine learning and statistics projects in classification, regression, NLP, and unsupervised learning.

 ### CURRENTLY LEARNING